ravneet98/microservice_migration_aks/README.md

-Here’s the formatted GitHub README for your project:

----

 # Microservice Migration to Azure

 This project demonstrates the migration of a Dockerized microservice to **Azure Kubernetes Service (AKS)**, with **Azure Container Registry (ACR)** for image storage and AKS for orchestration.
 This setup enables high availability and scalability with a cloud-native approach.